 So never put a slightly used quilting needle back in its original case since you will have problems determining which one is slightly used and which one is brand new later on.
 When you change a needle, stick the slightly used needle in pre-marked pincushions to help you identify the sizes and point types of your slightly used needle.
 The rule of thumb is if you are in doubt about your quilting needles, simply dispose of them.
 This will certainly save you some time and frustration.
 So make a practice of putting labels on your pincushions.

 Batting, Padding or Wadding Your Quilt

-It is also helpful to take note that a thin light weight batting is best for beginners because it is easier to sew.
+It is also helpful to take note that thin lightweight batting is best for beginners because it is easier to sew.
 Try to make small and even stitches over the whole quilt so your needle and thread only have to go through a thin batting piece.
-And if you want a thicker batting and are making a quilt for your bed, it will be a lot easier if your batting is tied and not quilted.
+And if you want thicker batting and are making a quilt for your bed, it will be a lot easier if your batting is tied and not quilted.

 So, if you are a beginner quilt maker, I hope these quilting hacks and tips will help you discover the joys of quilt making.

 If you're an experienced quilter and have any additional quilting tips to share, please leave a comment in the notes below.